Error-331/code_tests/docs/bible/links.md

 Examples To Follow - October 24 (Spiritual endurance is not for some but necessary for all who follow the Lord; Knowing there will be times we need to press on in faith and endure against all odds, we can lean into the Spirit more readily);

+Returned in Full - October 25 (A fresh portion is waiting for you as you do.
+God's love will meet you in it until giving becomes a reflex of his compassion alive in you;  I choose to give and grow in generosity because God prioritize it);

+Even More - October 26 (God always feeds a hungry heart.
+He satisfies the thirsty soul.
+Don't limit what you receive because you want to control his love's portion for you);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;